 Mission: Our Mission is:"To receive, rehabilitate and release orphaned and injured native wildlife.To educate the public about wild animal habits and habitats".
 As our towns continue to grow and natural habitat changed so do encounters between humans and wildlife and thus the contining need for our services for both the people and the animals impacted.We provide the animals with a second chance and the people with a better knowledge and understanding of the animals.

-Programs: Woodlands wildlife refuge received and cared for 868 orphaned or injured native wild animals of 43 species from 20 counties and accomplished a high release rate.
-In addition to our small staff, 24 volunteers and 14 unpaid interns provided care for the animals.
-Approximately 6,694 volunteer hours with a value of $150,950 and 3,320 intern hours with a value of $74,866 were worked during the year.
-The total approximate value of uncompensated volunteer and intern hours was $225,816.
+Programs: Woodlands wildlife refuge receives and cares for over 1000 orphaned or injured native wild animals of 43 species from 21 counties and accomplishes a high release rate.
+In addition to our small staff, 40 volunteers and 10 interns provide care for the animals.

 woodlands wildlife refuge presented 35 educational programs to volunteers, schools,corporations and various other groups.
 We also responded to approximately 2,350 telephone calls relating to wildlife questions and concerns from residents of 21 counties.